bagusrizky15/LeetCodeSolutions/README.md

 ### 1. Answer LeetCode or HackeRank Questions
 * Open folder as your question choosed
-* Create file, rename it with your programming language use ex.
-Kotlin.txt
+* Create file, rename it with your name[dot]extensions file ex. bagusrizky.kt
 * Save it

 ### 2. Write your name as Contributors